vicjohnson1213/Super-Quote-Bot/README.md

 node bot.js
 ```

+### Options

+#### --save

+If this option is present, the remaining quotes will be written back to the file so duplicates can be avoided.
+This option defaults to `false`, so any quotes used will remain.

+#### --src /path/to/quotes/source

+If this option is present, a different source for quotes can be used.
+This option defaults to `quotes/quotes.json`.

 ## Scheduling

 You can also schedule this to run at specified intervals or at a specific time each day using your operating systems cron jobs (for unix operating systems).
 Viewing and editing cron jobs is done via the `crontab` command.